OlivierLDff/NetUdp/Readme.md

 The two main classes that work out of the box are `Socket` and `RecycledDatagram`.
 Simply create a server, start it.
 Then send and receive datagrams.
 The server can join multicast group to receice multicast packets.

-The `Socket` use a `SocketWorker` that can run on separate thread or in main thread.
+The `Socket` use a `Worker` that can run on separate thread or in main thread.

 Every datagram allocation is stored in `std::shared_ptr<Datagram>`.
 This allow to reuse datagram object structure already allocated later without reallocating anything.

 * `ISocket` can be inherited to represent a `Socket` without any functionality.

-* `Socket` and `SocketWorker` can be inherited to implement custom communication between server and worker.
+* `Socket` and `Worker` can be inherited to implement custom communication between server and worker.
 For example sending custom objects that can be serialized/deserialized in worker thread.

 * `Datagram` can be inherited if a custom data container if required.
 For example if data is already serialized in a structure.
 Putting a reference to that structure inside the `Datagram` avoid a copy to `RecycledDatagram`.